Preliminary Exam Guidelines

 - Fail: The student has not demonstrated satisfactory potential to perform doctoral research and is not permitted to register for additional terms as a Pre-Candidate.
 However, a student who is eligible to receive an IOE Master’s Degree and who is missing specific courses may register for a maximum of one additional term to complete this degree.
 A student who fails the Preliminary Exam is not allowed a retake.

-For outcomes 1, 2, and 3, the student is required to formally nominate his/her Dissertation Committee within one month of the oral defense.
+For outcomes 1, 2, and 3, the student is required to formally nominate their Dissertation Committee within one month of the oral defense.

 - STRUCTURE OF PRELIMINARY EXAMINATION COMMITTEES: The Preliminary Examination Committee consists of at least four faculty members.
 The Committee is nominated by the student and must be approved by the faculty advisor and the IOE Graduate Program Advisor at least one month before the oral exam.
 At least three members of the Examination Committee must be IOE tenure- track faculty.
 The additional member(s) of the Committee must satisfy Rackham guidelines for service on Dissertation Committees.

 - TIME LIMIT: To remain in the Ph.
 D. program, a student must take the Preliminary Examination within three terms of completing the Qualifying process.

 - SUBMITTING THE DISSERTATION RESEARCH PROPOSAL AND OTHER REQUIRED STATEMENTS: At least two weeks prior to the Preliminary Examination, the student must submit the following items to the Preliminary Examination Committee and the Graduate Program Office:

 - The date and time of the oral defense.
 The student is responsible for scheduling the oral defense.

 - The final draft of the Dissertation Proposal.